AndreasHefti/flyKo/README.md

 Key Features
 -----------------

-- Strong backing on Component and Component-Entity-System approach.
+- Strong backing on components and Component-Entity-System approach.

-- Lightweight but power-full and easy extendable event system for communication between Systems.
+- Lightweight but powerfull and easy extendable event system for communication between Systems.

-- Independent Lower Level interface definition.
+- Independent lower level interface definition.

-- Stringent Component builder API with DSL support.
+- Stringent component builder API with DSL support.

-- Indexing for Component types and instances for fast access
+- Indexing for component types and instances for fast access

 - Multiple Views by using render-to-texture with FBO - Framebuffer Object.